 If a game of King of the Hill that ends in tears and a handful of snow down your collar is your typical day of winter family fun — let me help you out!

 Saranac Lake is bursting with cool things to do that will leave the whole family smiling from ear to ear.
 Here are five things for your clan to try on your next Adirondack winter vacation in Saranac Lake:

-Whether you are a newbie or a novice cross-country skier, Dewey Mountain will welcome you with open arms.
+Whether you are a newbie or experienced cross-country skier, Dewey Mountain will welcome you with open arms.
 There are green-circle groomed trails perfect for both kids and adults who are looking to master their balance.
 For those with solid ski legs, there are ungroomed, backcountry-esque trails near the top that require zigging and zagging.
 Whichever you choose, a nice feature is that all of the trails are one way so you'll never have to worry about oncoming traffic.
-To make things even easier for you — Dewey has ski rentals, so there's no need to pack or purchase the gear.
+To make things even easier for you, Dewey has ski rentals, so there's no need to pack or purchase gear.